 The Metro stations and the Gare du Nord, in particular, are also prime pickpocket places.
 While you are generally not in physical danger (petty criminals usually don’t use knives or guns but, they tend to be quick and clever.

 Keep as few valuable items in places that other people can not get to, and keep most of your money, credit cards and ID securely tucked away out of harm’s reach in a money belt.
 When sitting at a restaurant table, or on a seat on the subway or bus, don’t put your bag down on the ground unattended.
 Hold it in your lap if possible.
 If not, loop the strap around your chair leg, or your chair.
-Don’t put anything of value in a back pack; it is easily stolen.
+A slash-proof purse or bag is also a good idea.
+Don’t put anything of value in a backpack; it is easily stolen.
 Don’t wear a camera on a strap around your neck; it can be easily grabbed, cut and stolen.

 When you see people that look suspicious, — particularly when they’re accompanied by babies or youngsters for distraction purposes, avoid them.
 They’re usually easily walked away from if ignored.